Sheyyi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: It sets the mode of hello to a specified set of permissions.
 10-mirror_permissions:  It mirrors the mode of olleh to hello.
 11-directories_permissions: It sets the permissions of all subdirectories as executable for all users.
+13-channge_group: It changes the group for a specified file.